-On sub-synoptic scales, gravity waves can have a large influence on both $N^2$ and $S^2$ above the tropopause (e.g., Kunkel et al., 2014), albeit according to linear wave theory with a phase shift of $\pi/2$ between the perturbation of the horizontal wind in the direction of the horizontal wave vector and the perturbation of the temperature (Suzuki et al.,
+On sub-synoptic scales, gravity waves can have a large influence on both N^2 and S^2 above the tropopause (e.g. Kunkel et al., 2014), however according to linear wave theory with a phase shift of $\pi/2$ between the perturbation of the horizontal wind u' in direction of the horizontal wave vector k and the perturbation of the temperature T' (Suzuki et al., 2010), and a resulting shift between N^2 enhancement and S^2 enhancement (compare e.g. Kunkel et al., 2014).
+Recently, Podglajen et al. (2020)

-2010), and a resulting shift between $N^2$ enhancement and $S^2$ enhancement (compare, e.g., Kunkel et al., 2014).
-Recently, Podglajen et al. (2020) compared long-duration superpressure balloon measurements with Lagrangian trajectories calculated from a set of numerical reanalysis products and were able to show that the ERA5 reanalysis resolves central features of the gravity wave spectrum.
-The underlaying IFS model resolves low-frequency large-scale gravity waves down to wavelengths which approach the effective resolution, which is generally estimated to exhibit a factor of about 10 compared to the effective grid spacing.
-The assimilation of high-resolution observational data further enhances the gravity wave activity in the model.
-Furthermore, Krisch et al. (2020) identified individual wave packets in the ERA5 data that had been observed with the Gimballed Limb Observer for Radiance Imaging of the Atmosphere (GLORIA) during the GW-LCYCLE airborne measurement campaign.
-While these studies confirm that modern reanalysis products are capable of resolving central features of the gravity wave spectrum, the overall wind variability due to gravity waves is likely still underestimated in the ERA5.
-Recently, Schäfler et al. (2020) reported a significant underestimation of the vertical wind shear near the tropopause in the IFS, based on a comparison of Doppler wind lidar measurements
+- 540 compared long-duration superpressure balloon measurements with Lagrangian trajectories calculated from a set of numerical reanalysis products, and where able to show that the ERA5 reanalysis resolves central features of the gravity wave spectrum.
+The underlaying IFS model resolves low frequency large scale gravity waves down to wavelengths which approach the effective resolution, which is generally estimated to exhibit a factor of about 10 compared to the effective grid spacing.
+The assimilation of high resolution observational data further enhances the gravity wave activity in the model, which likely involves generation - 545 processes and gravity wave scales that are not resolved in the IFS.
+Furthermore, Krisch et al. (2020) identified individual wave packets in the ERA5 data that had been observed with the Gimballed Limb Observer for Radiance Imaging of the Atmosphere